-27. Hutch (Virtual Staging Software & Room Planner)
+32. Hutch (Virtual Staging Software & Room Planner)

 Hutch real estate software merges easy-to-use home staging software with actual home furnishings you can buy.
-Instead of goofy renderings of Barcelona Chairs that would look more at home in an dated Xbox game, Hutch offers you the ability to upload a photo and fill it with furniture, rugs, mirrors, and even tchotchkes your client might buy.
+Instead of goofy renderings of Barcelona Chairs that would look more at home in a dated Xbox game, Hutch offers you the ability to upload a photo and fill it with furniture, rugs, mirrors, and even tchotchkes your client might buy.

 Even better, Hutch offers a feature where you can actually buy all the cool stuff in your virtually-staged room and have it delivered.
 This can work in a pinch for virtual staging, but really shines when it comes to helping that feet-shuffling buyer really see how their stuff could look in a listing.

-28. RealtyMX (Rental Listings Management)
+33. RealtyMX (Rental Listings Management)